Team-Black-Requiem/hoi4-vanguard/README.md

 ## GFX-Walk
-GFX-semifinal usage instructions: drop in the CG-Black-Requiem folder, and run python primary.py Goes for a walk() through specified folders to find relevant files and make .gfx entries for them.
+GFX-semifinal usage instructions: drop in your root mod folder, and run python primary.py Goes for a walk() through specified folders to find relevant files and make .gfx entries for them.

 Arguments